Bayesian Matrix Decomposition and Applications: Bayesian Appetizers

-Therefore, the posterior distribution is also a multivariate Gaussian distribution (same form as the prior distribution, i.e., a conjugate prior):
+Thus, the posterior distribution is also Gaussian---the same family as the prior---making the Gaussian prior conjugate for this likelihood.

-\paragraph{A word on the notation.} Note that we use $\{\bbeta_1,\bSigma_1\}$ to denote the posterior mean vector and posterior covariance matrix in the \textit{zero-mean prior model}.
-Similarly, the posterior mean vector and posterior covariance matrix in \textit{semi-conjugate prior} and \textit{full conjugate prior} models will be denoted by $\{\bbeta_2,\bSigma_2\}$ and $\{\bbeta_3,\bSigma_3\}$, respectively, for clarity (refer to the sections below).
+\paragrapharrow{A word on the notation.} We use $\{\bbeta_1,\bSigma_1\}$ to denote the posterior mean and covariance under the zero-mean Gaussian prior.
+For clarity, we will use $\{\bbeta_2,\bSigma_2\}$ and $\{\bbeta_3,\bSigma_3\}$ to represent the corresponding quantities in the semi-conjugate and fully conjugate prior settings, respectively (see subsequent sections).